hooshvare/parsbert/README.md

 ## ParsBERT: Transformer-based Model for Persian Language Understanding

-ParsBERT is a monolingual language model based on Google’s BERT architecture with the same configurations as BERT-Base.
+ParsBERT is a monolingual language model based on Google’s BERT architecture.
+This model is pre-trained on large Persian corpora with various writing styles from numerous subjects (e.g., scientific, novels, news) with more than `3.9M` documents, `73M` sentences, and `1.3B` words.

 Paper presenting ParsBERT: [arXiv:2005.12515](https://arxiv.org/abs/2005.12515)